Understand how your mind processes experience.

 Rather than forcing change, the process begins by helping you:

-• understand your patterns
+• understand your own patterns

-• regulate your responses
+• regulate your responses(calm your reactions)

-• build sustainable internal change
+• build sustainable internal change that really last

 That is where real integration begins.